 VI.
-The second of the specific questions we were asked to respond was "to report whether there is a clear commitment on the part of those in possession of such arms to work constructively to achieve [full and verifiable decommissioning]."
+The second of the specific questions IN PARAGRAPH SEVEN OF THE COMMUNIQUE ASKS US "to report whether there is a clear commitment on the part of those in possession of such arms to work constructively to achieve" full and verifiable decommissioning."

-We are unable to answer that question without reference to timing.
-That is because we have concluded that there is a clear commitment on the part of those in possession of such arms to work constructively to achieve full and verifiable decommissioning as part of the process of all-party negotiations; but that commitment does not include decommissioning prior to such negotiations.
+(DELETE: WE ARE UNABLE TO ANSWER THAT QUESTON WITHOUT REFERENCE TO TIMING.
+THAT IS BECAUSE.
+We have concluded that there is a clear commitment on the part of those in possession of such arms to work constructively to achieve full and verifiable decommissioning as part of the process of all-party negotiations; but that commitment does not include decommissioning prior to such negotiations.